voucherifyio/voucherify-nodejs-sdk/README.md

 `params` argument is consistent with `list` method.
 Keep in mind `scroll` doesn't support callback version.

-If you want to limit results by customer creation date.
+If you want to limit results by customer creation date you can use: `starting_after` and `ending_before`.
 ```javascript
 async function () {
   for await (const customer of client.customers.scroll({